Northeastern Minnesotans for Wilderness (NMW)*

 Regional Organizer & Ely Office Manager

 Levi was introduced to the Boundary Waters in 2009 when he moved to Ely, Minnesota to study Wilderness Management at Vermilion Community College.
 While attending Vermilion Levi lived on the shore of Fall Lake -- just a short paddle from the Wilderness boundary -- where he developed his passion for canoeing and the BWCAW.
 In the summer of 2013 Levi was part of a canoe expedition that began on Birch Lake (just downstream from proposed mining projects) and ended at Churchill, MB on Hudson Bay.
 The trip took 63 days and covered just over 1000 miles.
 Levi has also studied Natural Resource Conservation at the University of Idaho and worked as a wilderness ranger and wilderness guide.
-He runs the Campaign’s national headquarters at Sustainable Ely and outreach efforts in Northern Minnesota.
+He runs the Campaign’s national headquarters in Ely and outreach efforts in Northern Minnesota.